CryptoExperts/tcith-sca-estimator/README.md

 Masked TCitH signature performance and size estimator
 =====================================================

-### TCHES 2025 artifact

-We present the artifact for the paper "Masking-Friendly Post-Quantum Signatures in the Threshold-Computation-in-the-Head Framework" by Thibauld Feneuil, Matthieu Rivain and Auguste Warmé-Janville.
-The artifact submission is mainly based on the files from https://github.com/CryptoExperts/tcith-sca-estimator/.
-We added the `fig3.py` and `fig4.py` files, that instantiate the estimator script in order to recreate the corresponding figures from the paper.
-The other figures are made instantiating the estimator similarly, according to the parameters presented in the paper.
-You shall contact Auguste Warmé-Janville (auguste.warme-janville@cryptoexperts.com) is further advice is required to reproduce the results.

 ### Intro

 In this repo we present the performance estimator following the methodology presented in the "Masking-Friendly Post-Quantum Signatures in the Threshold-Computation-in-the-Head Framework" article, published at the TCHES 2025 IACR conference.
 The extended version of the paper is available at: https://eprint.iacr.org/2025/520.